mozilla/kitsune/docs/tests.rst

 Installing dependencies
 -----------------------

-Followed the steps in :ref:`the installation docs <hacking-howto-chapter>`, including the test dependencies to make sure you have everything you need to run the tests.
+Follow the steps in :ref:`the installation docs <hacking-howto-chapter>`, including the test dependencies to make sure you have everything you need to run the tests.
 If you're running the tests against a deployed environment then there's no need to install anything other than the test dependencies.